iamdcj/grid/README.md

 It can handle two-dimensional layouts, that is, both rows _and_ columns can be manipulated when developing grid-based layouts.
 This differs to the `flex` layout system, which only handles one-direction layouts; columns _or_ rows.

+This allows the engineer to generate very flexible, and easily interchangeable layouts in our applications.

 ### **When to Use**

 Like `flex`, `grid` is a tool for laying-out content is a certain way, and based on what you need to achieve `grid` could be the right tool for the job.